openbmc/openbmc/poky/documentation/ref-manual/structure.rst

 The contents of this directory controls any distribution-specific configurations.
 For the Yocto Project, the ``defaultsetup.conf`` is the main file here.
-This directory includes the versions and the ``SRCDATE`` definitions for applications that are configured here.
+This directory includes the versions and the :term:`SRCDATE` definitions for applications that are configured here.
 An example of an alternative configuration might be ``poky-bleeding.conf``.
 Although this file mainly inherits its configuration from Poky.